liborty/rstats/README.md

 ## Trait VecVecg

-Methods which take an additional generic vector argument, such as a vector of weights for computing the weighted geometric medians.
+Methods which take an additional generic vector argument, such as a vector of weights for computing weighted geometric medians.

 ## Appendix I: Terminology